rak-n-rok/Krake/docs/dev/ref/krake.rst

     application.
 It exchanges objects with the various clients defined in krake.client_.
 These objects are the ones defined in krake.data_.

-krake.apidef
-    .. _krake.apidef:

-    This module contains the definitions of the resources accessible via the API.
-Operations to access these resources are defined there.

 krake.client
     .. _krake.client:

     This module contains all the necessary logic for any kind of client to communicate with the API described in the krake.api_ module.
-All routes are automatically generated using the definitions of krake.apidef_.

 krake.controller
     This module contains the base controller and the definition for several